edson-acordi/4bit-microcomputer/README.md

 `RC` - 4 bit Special purpose Register used for addressing.

 **- Two Flags**
-Flags are bits accessible only by conditional jump Instructions (JPC and JPZ).
+Flags can only be checked by conditional jump instructions (JPC and JPZ).

 `CF` - Carry Flag - It is Set (CF=1) by ADD Instruction if it produces a carry or by SUB/CMP instruction if it results in a borrow.
 `ZF` - Zero Flag - It is affected by operations that modify the contents of the ACC and by CMP instruction.
 It is Set (ZF=1) if the result of the last operation was zero.